 - If you have ever had an allergic reaction to a medicine.

 - If you are taking any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
-You must not use xylometazoline if you have taken a medicine for depression, known as a monoamine-oxidase inhibitor (MAOI) within the previous two weeks.
+This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
+You must not use xylometazoline if you have taken a medicine known as a monoamine-oxidase inhibitor (MAOI), within the previous two weeks.